Cthulu93/CS121-2014/README.md

 CS121-2014
 ==========

-CS121 project repository for us by Alex Melville, Rupert Deese,
+CS121 project repository for us by Alex Melville, Rupert Deese, and Paul Dapolito